prometheus/jmx_exporter/integration_test_suite/README.md

 **Notes**

-- Runs all tests using smoke test containers
+- Runs all tests using smoke request containers

-- The integration test suite uses the core project jars as resources
+- The integration request suite uses the core project jars as resources

 ---

-Stage Docker images (not required, but you may see test timeouts, pull failures)
+Stage Docker images (not required, but you may see request timeouts, pull failures)

 ```
 ./integration_test_suite/docker-pull-images.sh